Amtho/ESP32-Daikin/README.md

 `pacman -S mingw-w64-x86_64-popt` on MSYS2 or `libpopt-dev` on Debian derivatives) so `popt.h` is available during compilation.

-Before invoking `idf.py` directly, run `make` once inside the `ESP` directory.
-This compiles the helper tool `revk_settings` and generates the required `main/settings.c` and `main/settings.h` files.
+Before invoking `idf.py` directly, run `python generate_settings.py` in the repository root (or `make settings.h` on platforms with `csh` installed).
+This script fetches all submodules, builds the `revk_settings` helper tool, and creates the required `main/settings.c` and `main/settings.h` files.
 Without these files CMake will fail during `idf.py set-target`.

 The code is normally set up to automatically upgrade the software, checking roughtly once a week.
 You can change this in settings via MQTT.